schilds/SerialBootLoader/examples/readmem.txt

-; specify start of memory block bb 00 7c		; mov bx, 0000
-be 00 00		; mov si, 0000
+; specify start of memory block, so happens to be the start of this code bb 00 7c		; mov bx, 0000 be 00 00		; mov si, 0000